eric-hedengren/curseforge-project-analytics/README.md

 The files in [Mod Name/Graphs](Mod%20Name/Graphs "Graphs Folder") and [Mod Name/Data](Mod%20Name/Graphs "Data Folder") are just example files from my personal curseforge mod.
 To customize for your own data, go to the [Curseforge Analytics](https://authors.curseforge.com/dashboard/projects) site, and download the stats of the project you would like to analyze.
 Put the downloaded file in the "Data Folder" on your desktop, and delete the example data named "Standard Materials_overview_v1_START_DATE_END_DATE".

-If you're adding new analytics, from a new day for example, the Analytics program automatically finds the ["latest" file](Mod%20Name/Analytics.py#L11-L12), or the most recent one by date, so try not to rename your data files.
+If you're adding new analytics, from a new day for example, the Analytics program automatically finds the ["latest" file](Mod%20Name/Analytics.py#L11-L12) in your Data Folder, or the most recent one by date, so try not to rename your data files.

 To execute a graph, run the [RunGraphGenerator.bat](Mod%20Name/Run/RunGraphGenerator.bat), this requires python.